bmegha98/ACMS-CAD-File-Viewer/README.md

 ### DWG file conversion to other file formats:
 KML, DXF, PDF, SVG(Scalable Vector Graphics)

-## SVG file format is the preferred choice of input:
+### SVG file format is the preferred choice of input:
+* It is an Extensible Markup Language-based vector image format for 2D graphics.